2020 NFL Draft order: Every pick from Round 1 through Round 7

 22. Minnesota (from Buffalo): Justin Jefferson, WR, LSU

-23. Los Angeles Chargers (from New England Patriots): Kenneth Murray, ILB, Oklahoma
+23. Los Angeles Chargers (from New England Patriots): Kenneth Murray, LB, Oklahoma

 24. New Orleans Saints: Cesar Ruiz, C, Michigan